New Wineskins for New Wine

 Is the New Always Good?

 On the other side are the progressives who feel that anything new is good, whether moral, theological, social, or political.
 They want change just for the sake of change and fall for anything new because it is new.
 They reject the wisdom of their elders as irrelevant.
 The word wisdom is not in their vocabulary, and the word old is avoided.

 But it’s clear that much of what is new is also false or harmful, whether new ideas, culture, moral values, or teaching.
 Many who are obsessed with the new have ruined their lives, their families, and the lives of others.
 Political leaders who follow extreme progressive ideologies and have gained access to power have been known to ruin whole communities, and on rare occasion whole nations.

 There are also those who call themselves “progressive Christians.”
 But this term implies that they have improved upon the gospel by progressing beyond the original teachings in Scripture.
-This is equally foolish and as well as arrogant.
-You cannot, and should not try to “improve” upon the gospel message.
+This is equally foolish and arrogant as well.
+You cannot and should not try to “improve” upon the gospel message.
 Our goal is always to find the original message, not to try to improve it.

-All Christians need to humbly accept the fact that we are fallible and our spiritual eyesight is imperfect.
-Entrenching ourselves into church dogma, a specific theology, or a new cultural movement can negatively effect our individual spiritual lives, the life of the church, and our witness to the world.
-Of course God’s Word doesn’t change: “His Word endures forever.”
-It’s our understanding of it — our interpretation—that can change.
+All Christians need to humbly accept the fact that we are fallible, and our spiritual eyesight is imperfect.
+Entrenching ourselves into church dogma, a specific theology, or a new cultural movement can negatively affect our individual spiritual lives, the life of the church, and our witness to the world.
+Of course, God’s Word doesn’t change: “His Word endures forever.”
+It’s our understanding of it—our interpretation—that can change.